iammaxence/Spotipie/README.md

 - Add real logout (maybe complexe because there is no real logout using spotify api)
 - Handle exceptions from backend to frontend
 - Update docker-compose file => It's deprecated
+- Update Terms and Conditions of Spotipie website
+- Click outside burger menu: Do not work when click outside navbar

 ## About